 - Rounds (i.e. # cycles, usually 2005+ records these on the controller)

-If you’re buying from a private party, there’s a chance the seller won’t know some of this info, particularly if they’re not the original owner.
+If you’re buying a used golf cart from a private party, there’s a chance the seller won’t know some of this info, particularly if they’re not the original owner.
 If you’re buying from a dealer and they fail to provide all of this info, walk away.
 If they’re withholding the basics, it doesn’t bode well for the rest of the vehicle.

 At the very least, if you are able to get your hands on the serial number (and/or manufacturer’s number in some cases), that will help you figure out make, model, and year.
 This site has an excellent guide for figuring all that out.